-This device sucked up 2 gallons of water in 3.9 seconds during our testing, which is excellent.
+The Vacmaster VBV1210 comes with a 12-gallon tank, which is the second largest of the shop vacs we tested.
+With something this big, you can clean up plenty of messy materials and water.
 One drawback of a tank this size is that the shop vacuum itself is heavy at 17 pounds so it’s harder to move around than smaller machines.
 It is portable, nonetheless, and moves on four 360-degree casters.
 These don’t snap into place, which is no problem when you’re rolling the machine to clean up messes, but if you lift it up, the casters can fall off.

-This versatile device can be easily converted to a handheld blower with blowing power of 210 mph, so you can clear away plenty of leaves, dirt and other messes from your driveway, garage and other areas.
+This versatile device can be easily converted to a handheld blower with blowing power of 210 mph, so you can clear away plenty of leaves, dirt, and other messes from your driveway, garage, and other areas.
 The Vacmaster also is equipped with a thick hose that is 2.5 inches in diameter and 7 feet long.
 You can move the machine around by the hose without worrying about the hose coming off, and this hose is big enough to suck up big messes.
 You also get a drain port on the bottom of the tank, so you can simply pull that to remove fluids you’ve collected instead of hoisting it up to pour liquids out.
 This shop vacuum comes with a cartridge filter to clean dry debris and a foam filter for cleaning up wet messes.
 The manufacturer also offers other filters, and this machine works well on fine dust, but the manufacturer recommends that you buy a special dust filter.

-It quickly sucked up a mixture of mulch and screws from carpeting with just one pass, and its wet vacuum function sucked in 2 gallons of water in only 3.8 seconds, which was the fastest water removal of any shop vacuum we tested.
+The Ridgid WD1450 zoomed through our testing and was the most impressive when it came to cleaning up messes, whether fine materials, larger debris, or water.
 This unit comes with a 14-gallon tank that is the biggest of all the shop vacs we tested, and it worked well.
 The Ridgid WD1450 comes with different filters for dry and wet messes.
 If you need to clean up dry materials, you can use a cartridge filter that you can remove and clean once you’re done with the job.
 It is a dust filter with three layers so it does a first-rate job of capturing fine dust particles, whether it’s ashes, dust or tiny particles from something like drywall.
 When you need to clean up a wet mess, you can use a durable foam sleeve that sucks up materials in the water, and it remained clean in our tests.

 This shop vacuum provides 360-degree wheels so it is easy to maneuver.
 It offers a dual-flex hose, which is one that can move in any direction and not collapse.
 You also can simply flip a switch and turn the hose into a blower, which adds another dimension to your cleaning capabilities with this shop vacuum.
 However, you don’t get any way to take the motor off to carry it around for blowing, which can hinder your blower cleaning somewhat.
 The power cord reaches 20 feet, which is the longest of any shop vac we tested, and it has a 7-foot hose that is average for the industry.